automl/HPOBench/README.md

 All of HPOBench's settings are stored in a file, the `hpobenchrc`-file.
 It is a yaml file, which is automatically generated at the first use of HPOBench.
 By default, it is placed in `$XDG_CONFIG_HOME`.
 If `$XDG_CONFIG_HOME` is not set, then the `hpobenchrc`-file is saved to `'~/.config/hpobench'`.
-Make sure to have write permissions in this directory.
+When using the containerized benchmarks, the unix socket is defined via `$TEMP_DIR`.
+This is by default `\tmp`.
+Make sure to have write permissions in those directories.

 In the `hpobenchrc`, you can specify for example the directory, in that the benchmark-containers are downloaded.
 We encourage you to take a look into the `hpobenchrc`, to find out more about all